What is Attendance Allowance

 Okay you’re not happy.
 You have one month to do something about it.
 This “one month” runs from the date on the letter you receive not the date you get it.
 For example if the letter is dated 15th March your one month ends on 14th April.

 The process is called a “mandatory reconsideration”.
 There are some things to consider with this “reconsideration”.
-If you have not been awarded the Allowance then you have nothing to lose.
+If you have not been awarded Attendance Allowance then you have nothing to lose.
 However, if you have been awarded the lower rate and you feel you should have the higher rate.
 What can you do?
 Again you have the 1 month time limit.
 You can say you are happy with the award you have been given but feel you should have been given the higher rate.
 The decision maker at the DWP is not bound by this - he or she can look at what you have been given and you could end up with nothing.
 So there is a risk.

 What counts as a change of circumstances in relation to Attendance Allowance?